i3-Market-V2-Public-Repository/SP3-SCGBSSW-CR-Documentation/README.md

 and then use another software, such as [Inkscape](https://inkscape.org/), to create the PDF from the SVG.

 You can do it manually or create a script.

-In linux, you can create a small one with `svgtopdf` anywhere in your PATH with the following contents
+In Linux/Mac, you can create a small one with filename `svgtopdf` with the following contents

 ```bash
 #!/bin/bash